AstraZeneca-NGS/VarDictJava/Readme.md

 - `-A INT` INSERT_STD_AMT
    The number of STD.
 A pair will be considered for DEL if INSERT > INSERT_SIZE + INSERT_STD_AMT * INSERT_STD.
 Default: 4
 - `-Y|--ref-extension INT`
     Extension of bp of reference to build lookup table.
 Default to 1200 bp.
-Increase the number will slowdown the program.
+Increasing the number will slow down the program.
     The main purpose is to call large indels with 1000 bp that can be missed by discordant mate pairs.
 - `--deldupvar`
   Turn on deleting of duplicate variants in output that can appear due to VarDict linear work on regions.
 Variants in this mode are